 Dear :

-Your applica ation for free and reduce ed price meals for your chi ild(ren) has been:
+Your applicati ion for free and reduced pr rice meals for your child(ren) has been:

-Denied for the follow Income over the ed price meals at ce ents for breakfast.
+Denied for the following Income over the all rice meals.
+Your child(ren) wireason(s): l lunch meals at no charge ) .

 Other:

-• ot agree with the decision writing the following of • a school official and yo u have a right to a fair hearing.
+agree with the decision, your writing the following official: ou may discuss it with a scho : ool official and you have e a right to a fair hearing.
 This can be done

 Name: Address: Phone:

-• time during the school ye crease in household size, now but have a decrease in ho application at that time. usehold income or
+e during the school year.
+If yo se in household size, you ma usehold income or

 Sincerely,

-Na ame Title Date
+Nan ne Title Date